thiyagarajans/TidyData/README.txt

 # This is rather an amateur attempt

 # Make sure you are inside the data directory.
-You should be able to see the
+You should be able to see
 # A. The folders - test & train in your CWD
 # B. The file - "features.txt" in the CWD.